Professor Bob Lonne

 His PhD research examined the factors affecting the recruitment and retention of rural social workers, as well as the process of personal and professional adjustment they experienced when relocating to take up a position in a rural community.
 He has demonstrated high level national leadership in a number of areas including:

-- accreditation standards for schools of social work.
+- Accreditation standards for social work educational programs.

 Professor Lonne remains very active in high level policy forums and committees concerning areas such as child protection reform and workforce issues affecting the health and community services.
 He also works closely with a number of community-based human service organisations.